2026 Opencast Summit: The “programme”

 The conference will be hosted in the Alliance Manchester Business School (AMBS), the main entrance is located at the East end of the building.
 The main room for the conference is The Penthouse, located on the 10th floor, guides and signage will be available on the day.
 The secondary room is G.018 and is located on the ground floor.

 For WiFi, Eduroam will be available throughout the building and guest access details will be provided.
-In terms of accessability, all rooms can be access by wheelchair users, if you have any specific accessibility requirements, please let the conference organisers know.
+In terms of accessibility, all rooms can be access by wheelchair users, if you have any specific accessibility requirements, please let the conference organisers know.

 Visiting the UK as an EU, EEA or Swiss citizen